 Locally, Theo is on the board of directors of the Arlington County Bar Foundation and previously served on the board of directors of the Arlington County Bar Association and was elected to its judicial selection committee.

-Theo is also active in the community.
-She served on the executive committee of the Arlington Traditional School PTA and as Family Network Chair at Swanson Middle School.
-She currently serves as co-chair of Yorktown High School’s (YHS) Family Network and is a member of the Yorktown HS Basketball Boosters and is a graduate of Leadership Arlington.
+Theo is also active in her community.
+She has served on the executive committee of the Arlington Traditional School PTA and as Family Network Chair at Swanson Middle School.
+She is a former member of the Yorktown HS Basketball Boosters and is a graduate of Leadership Arlington.

 Theo grew up on Chicago’s South Side and graduated from Northern Illinois University with dual majors in political science and journalism.
 She received her law degree from American University where she attended night school while working full time as an editor and reporter for various news outlets, including The Washington Times.
 Her reporting included coverage of the U.S. Supreme Court among other assignments.

-Her husband, Craig Esherick, is an Assistant Professor of Sport Management at George Mason University and the former head men’s basketball coach at Georgetown University.
-Theo and Craig live in the Westover neighborhood of Arlington with their two teenage sons, Nicholas and Zachary, and their dog Eddie.
+Her husband, Craig Esherick, is an Associate Professor of Sport Management at George Mason University and the former head men’s basketball coach at Georgetown University.
+Theo and Craig live in the Westover neighborhood of Arlington and have two sons.